chrislovecnm/chrislovecnm.com/_posts/2018-07-25-kubernetes-engine-demos.md

 eaten by the all encompasing XYZ.
 XYZ being her company.
 Yes I have been working with a world class team with a major client on a fun, and now public, project.
-Thanks to my partners over at ReactiveOps, I was given the opportunity to work with Google Professional Services Project Helmsman that I can only call amazingly awesome.
+Thanks to my partners over at ReactiveOps, I was given the opportunity to work with Google Professional Services on a project that I can only call amazingly awesome.

 The team that I work with has been working hard on getting various assets ready